Rutronik Racing: History

 Founded in 2010, the team competed in the FIA GT World Cup in 2018 as Audi Sport Team Rutronik.
 In 2019, the team entered the ADAC GT Masters.
-The team is a customer sport team from Audi Sport Customer Racing and uses 10 Audi GT3 cars in two championships.
+The team was a customer sport team from Audi Sport Customer Racing and used 10 Audi GT3 cars in two championships.

 The racing team won the driver and team classification in its debut season in 2019.

-Rutronik Racing will field two Audi R8 LMS GT3 Evo II in 2022.
+Rutronik Racing will field two Porsche 911 GT3 R in 2024.